KAP vs Arrow vs Raw Coroutines¶

 KAP + Arrow together¶

-KAP doesn't compete with Arrow — they complement each other.
-The kap-arrow module bridges both:
+KAP doesn't compete with Arrow — the kap-arrow module uses Arrow's types:

 dependencies {